 We had one of those old metal peelers that have a sharp blade that kind of wiggles over the sides of the potato as it removes the brown skin from its surface; Sometimes, I’d get the knuckle of my finger peeled, too.
 You were left with a smooth, white, firm potato that you had to then cut into smaller pieces with a knife.
 Those many potatoes that were peeled and cut each day went into a pot filled with water, a dash of salt, and was brought to a boil on the stove.
 Even today, I still prefer using a knife and cutting by hand instead of using the more speedy Cuisinart processor to cut vegetables.

-Modeling my mother’s hard work and happiness in the kitchen developed much of those same ways in me as a young child.
+Modeling my mother’s hard work and happiness in the kitchen developed many of those same things in me as a young child.
 I just wanted to please her.

 As I look back, I know I must have left her with more to clean up, yet she made me a part of her day as best she could.

 Training in obedience need not mean correction or discipline; it does means easy-going, ‘teachable moments’, caught here and there, as you teach your child in how to be capable at life skills.

-When you train a child to be on time, to be kind, to work as a team, to use time wisely, and to notice what needs to be done without being asked, he will likely become that responsible and productive adult.
+When you train a child to be on time, to be kind, to work as a team, to use time wisely, and to notice what needs to be done without being asked, he will likely become a responsible and productive adult.

 Although we did our share of spanking for foolishness, the norm should be ‘Train Up’…not ‘talk until you’re blue-in-the-face’, not using ‘time-outs’, or threatening and repeating.

-For working with the easily distracted or “less than diligent” child, Doorposts makes a “Go to the Ant” chart.
-We used this when our children were young, and it helped so much for understanding what God said about a certain behavior.
+Filled with short, momeorable bible verses, we used this when our children were young, and it helped so much for understanding what God said about a certain behavior.